rixx/books.rixx.de/data/reviews/stephen-baxter/anti-ice/index.md

 about escaped having a Prussian cardboard cut-out.

 Sadly, we don't get a plot.
 Well, except if you accept "Idiot goes to space by accident, discovers moon monsters, returns".
-Actually, that part of the story was *fun*, in a pulp-y sort of way.
+Actually, that part of the story was *fun*, in a pulp-y way.
 Like, there is no plot, but there are detailed descriptions of Victorians in space, which seems like a Jules Verne thing to do, and a lot of fun.
 Though Jules Verne would've been more realistic about things, seriously.
 Building a rocket that lives through both liftoff and re-entry?
 And air filtering, food, etc?
 Just like that, really?
 My suspension of disbelief took a big hit there, *and I